Study – Isotretinoin may cause erectile dysfunction

-On January 10, 2017, the Ministry of Health of Canada published information that Isotretinoin can cause erectile dysfunction (ED).
+On January 10, 2017, the Ministry of Health of Canada published information that Isotretinoin can cause erectile dysfunction.

 Such conclusions were made based on the data analysis from the scientific literature, and repeated messages that regular use of Isotretinoin in men results in loss of their ability to achieve and maintain an erection.

-The researchers suggest that Isotretinoin lowers testosterone levels, thus causing persistent ED in men.
-In addition, Isotretinoin can cause anxiety and depression, thereby enhancing the psychogenic risk factors for the ED development.
+The researchers suggest that Isotretinoin lowers testosterone levels, thus causing persistent erectile dysfunction in men.
+In addition, Isotretinoin can cause anxiety and depression, thereby enhancing the psychogenic risk factors for the erectile dysfunction development.

-Despite the fact that they didn’t provide the exact reason why Isotretinoin causes ED, the Ministry of Health of Canada recommended including ED in the list of possible side effects of Isotretinoin.
+Despite the fact that they didn’t provide the exact reason why Isotretinoin causes erectile dysfunction, the Ministry of Health of Canada recommended including erectile dysfunction in the list of possible side effects of Isotretinoin.

 What is Isotretinoin?